Post Traumatic Stress Disorder – PTSD Treatment

 Post traumatic stress disorder treatment often combines therapy and psychoeducation (helping individuals understand the diagnosis and symptoms).
 PTSD treatment may also explore the possibility of medication management with a psychiatrist.
 In addition to addressing the symptoms in talk therapy, therapists can help clients who are diagnosed with PTSD learn practical coping skills to deal with what feels like very intense symptoms.

-For successful PTSD treatment, it is very important to see a mental health professional that has training and experience working with individuals diagnosed PTSD.
+For successful PTSD treatment, it is very important to see a mental health professional that has training and experience working with individuals diagnosed with PTSD.
 When appropriate, family members may be included in therapy to provide education around the disorder and to help them develop skills to help their loved one.

 Equilibria’s therapists in Philadelphia are trained to provide treatment for individuals with PTSD by utilizing the most up to date treatment approaches.
-Based on the individual’s needs our therapists design effective treatment, consultation and assessment strategies pulling from cognitive-behavioral, interpersonal, systems-focused, and insight oriented approaches.
+Based on the individual’s needs, our therapists design effective treatment, consultation and assessment strategies pulling from cognitive behavioral, interpersonal, systems-focused, and insight-oriented approaches.
 With a detailed approach to PTSD treatment, our psychologists are able to best help our clients overcome PTSD.